quicwg/quicwg.github.io/index.md

   [Open Issues](https://github.com/quicwg/base-drafts/issues?utf8=✓&q=is%3Aissue%20is%3Aopen%20label%3A-http%20label%3Adesign)

-## Status
+## Implementing QUIC

-We have designated the -04 drafts as our First Implementation Draft, and implementers are starting to work on the [in-scope functionality](https://github.com/quicwg/base-drafts/wiki/First-Implementation-Draft).
+We have a number of [experimental implementations](https://github.com/quicwg/base-drafts/wiki/Implementations) in progress.
+The current goal for interop testing is the [Second Implementation Target](https://github.com/quicwg/base-drafts/wiki/Second-Implementation-Draft).

+Implementers should join the [quicdev Slack](https://quicdev.slack.com/) to coordinate testing; contact the [WG chairs](mailto:quic-chairs@ietf.org) for an invitation.
+Note that discussions on Slack are NOT considered IETF contributions, and therefore the Slack is not suitable for discussion of issues or WG documents.

-See also:
+## See Also

 * [Project boards](https://github.com/quicwg/base-drafts/projects) -- an informal view of our outstanding issues
 * [Issues that have consensus](https://github.com/quicwg/base-drafts/issues?utf8=✓&q=is%3Aissue%20label%3Ahas-consensus%20)